-Socastee rounds out Hispanic Heritage month with 2nd annual festival
+Socastee rounds out Hispanic Heritage Month with 2nd annual festival

 Event coordinator, Karen Hernandez says she wanted to share this side of her heritage.

 “I always know when I go to a party that people don’t know me, they talk to me like they know me.
 It’s so welcoming.
-Also, I see people that don’t know about the music, but they are standing in line and moving to the beat… it’s so moving,” said Hernandez.
+Also, I see people that don’t know about the music, but they are standing in line and moving to the beat… it’s so moving,” Hernandez said.

 Hernandez says she was raised in Horry County and felt the Hispanic community needed a place to come together and highlight their culture.

 “The Hispanic community is not really reached, and I wanted to make a difference.
-So, this was to help our Hispanic community,” said Hernandez.
+So, this was to help our Hispanic community,” Hernandez said.

 As the festival concluded, Hernandez expressed her hopes for its continued growth in the coming years.